 Many take the time to visit the famed Swarovski Crystal Worlds, which ranks as one of Austria’s most visited attractions.
 Bling and excessive in parts, the brand shows off its sparkling craftsmanship via exhibitions and art installations in its ‘Chambers of Wonder’ that includes a Crystal Dome and a crystal tree garden, upping the ante on the usual showroom model.

-Innsbruck urban landscape was craved out right in front of a dominating mountain range, giving it a unique makeup that cannot be found or replicated anywhere else in Austria.
+Innsbruck’s urban landscape was carved out in front of a dominating mountain range, giving it a unique makeup that cannot be found or replicated anywhere else in Austria.

-Providing the best of the country’s great outdoors with a long history and trendy modernisation, you have it all in one place, without having to travel very far at all.
+Providing the best of the country’s great outdoors with a long history and trendy modernisation, you have it all in one place without travelling very far.